She is in a Cabinet Table number 2 with 5 plain fronted drawers.

 My Aunt bought this 1936 Singer Hand Crank sewing machine when she was 21 years old.
 She paid it off one shilling per week.
 When she came to Australia this lovely machine came too.
 Now it lives with me.
 Pristine condition, works like a dream.

-I have a 328 sewing machine made in Australia.
+I used to have a 328 sewing machine made in Australia.
 She is beige and built like a tank!

 Apart from the fact that her plastic lid cover has a bit which is melted (!?!) and she has lost the covers which would have been cushioning the feet on her base, she is in great working order.
 Here she is in operation on my "Mountains of Mordor" quilt top.